 In order for Elvanto to have permission to send emails on your behalf so that your emails get through, you need to first own/control the domain you are using to send and secondly you need to add three CNAME records to your domains DNS.
 These CNAME records work the same as DKIM and SPF records which you might be familiar with but are much easier to set-up.

-To check and verify your domains, navigate to ‘Settings’ in the user navigation area in the top right-hand corner.
+To check and verify your domains, navigate to Settings.

 From here, click the ‘Sending Domains’ link located under ‘Communication’.
 This will bring up a page that has all the domains that emails are sent from your system.
 We pull the domains from the following places: